 Nemo Aurora backpacking tent (full coverage rainfly)

-The Nemo Aurora's full-coverage rainfly in the calm before an afternoon thunderstorm
+The Nemo Aurora's full-coverage rainfly in the calm before an afternoon thunderstorm | Credit: David Wilkinson

 Attaching rainfly to tent body (REI Co-op Passage 2 backpacking tent)

-Attaching a rainfly to the tent body via a user-friendly buckle
+Attaching a rainfly to the tent body via a user-friendly buckle | Credit: Jason Schmidt

 Ventilation

 Like weather protection, ventilation doesn’t take too big of a hit in the budget market.
 Ventilation depends on two main factors: the amount of mesh on the tent body and the quality and quantity of vents in the fly.
 Most budget tents have generous mesh panels, which are great for keeping air circulating—in good weather, you can even leave the rainfly off for unmitigated airflow.
-With the rainfly on, things get a bit trickier: given the waterproof fabrics and sealed seams, breathability is inherently compromised.
-For this reason, fly vents are vital, and in general are fairly well-executed in the designs above (although they're notable omissions on the TNF Stormbreak 2 and Kelty Late Start).
+With the rainfly on, things get a bit trickier: Given the waterproof fabrics and sealed seams, breathability is inherently compromised.
+For this reason, fly vents are vital, and in general are fairly well-executed in the designs above (although they're notable omissions on the Kelty Late Start).
 For more on tent ventilation, see the buying advice section in our article on the best backpacking tents.

 Marmot Tungsten backpacking tent (adjusting vent on rainfly)

-Adjusting the rainfly vent on the Marmot Tungsten 2P
+Adjusting the rainfly vent on the Marmot Tungsten 2P | Credit: Jason Hummel

 Storage: Vestibules and Interior Pockets

 Like the higher-end competition, budget backpacking tents feature a range of storage options, including vestibules and both interior pockets and gear loops.
-Vestibules are indispensable for organizing your gear at camp: they cover the tent’s door while leaving enough space for items you don’t want in your sleeping area, including your backpacking pack and hiking shoes.
-In general, budget designs stack up very well to their pricier counterparts in vestibule space: for example, the REI Co-op Trailmade 2 ($179) boasts 19 square feet split between the two sides, while a premium option like the Big Agnes Copper Spur HV UL2 ($550) has a comparable 18 square feet of space.
+Vestibules are indispensable for organizing your gear at camp: They cover the tent’s door while leaving enough space for items you don’t want in your sleeping area, including your backpacking pack and hiking shoes.
+In general, budget designs stack up very well to their pricier counterparts in vestibule space: For example, the REI Co-op Trailmade 2 ($199) boasts 19 square feet split between the two sides, while a premium option like the Big Agnes Copper Spur HV UL2 ($530) has a comparable 18 square feet of space.
 However, be on the lookout for tents that feature just one vestibule (and door), including the Kelty Late Start and Big Agnes C Bar, as these are far less convenient for two campers to stash gear and move around in comfortably (more on this below).

 REI Co-op Trailmade 2 backpacking tent (organizing in tent)

-Vestibule storage with the REI Co-op Trailmade 2
+Vestibule storage with the REI Co-op Trailmade 2 | Credit: Brian McCurdy

 When it comes to interior storage, the budget market often has a bit less to offer.
 It’s standard to see fairly streamlined feature sets, including just a few pockets and gear loops.
 On the other hand, pricier tents might have a larger variety of stash pockets, light-diffusing pockets or built-in light strips, thoughtfully placed gear loops, and more.
 In general, higher-end budget designs are a great middle ground between those two extremes, including the Nemo Aurora and REI Half Dome SL.
 If you spend a lot of time basecamping or delight in keeping the interior of your tent organized, you'll want to opt for one of these more featured options.